 a Safety Kayaker keeps you alive."

-How Paddles on the Nile Does It Differently
+How does Paddles on the Nile ensure safety for swimmers?

 We strictly enforce a premium 1:2 Safety Kayaker Ratio.
 This means every single raft has at least two elite Safety Kayakers embedded in the water beside you, watching your every move.